rust-lang/rfcs/text/3697-declarative-attribute-macros.md

 Attribute macros declared using `macro_rules!` are [active](https://doc.rust-lang.org/reference/attributes.html#active-and-inert-attributes), just like those declared using proc macros.

+Adding `attr` rules to an existing macro is a semver-compatible change.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives